-In the event that If the hazard and/or flood insurance policy lapses during the term of the loan.
-NWWVT will have the right to force place insurance on the property to protect the organizational interest in the property.
-This step will be in compliance with appropriate regulations and taken only after the required notifications have been made to the borrower and in compliance with appropriate regulations.
+If the hazard and/or flood insurance policy lapses during the term of the loan, NWWVT will have the right to force place insurance on the property to protect the organizational interest in the property.
+This step will be in compliance with appropriate regulations and taken only after the required notifications have been made to the borrower.